ppfeufer/aa-discord-ping-formatter/README.md

 ### Using Slack instead of Discord?

 Don't worrie, I don't judge and you still can use this module.
 It supports also pings to Slack.
 Simply add the following to your `local.py`.

 ```python
 ## AA Fleet Ping Formatter
 AA_FLEETPINGFORMATTER_USE_SLACK = True
 ```

 Although you cannot use your Auth groups as targets for pings with Slack.
+Auth doesn't supprt Slack as of yet.
+(Maybe if someone writes a service?)